 I think the slow progression you've mentioned in learning and making painting can't be stressed enough.
 We've talked a lot over the years about the necessity as painters of being patient in developing our eye and hand, something Matisse, also a musician, spoke about so clearly.
 But there's another reason Matisse comes to mind for me now.
 He wrote eloquently about a painting being a "condensation of sensations" and his need to summon up energy to give a feeling of lightness.
 What struck me when I first saw your new paintings was a feeling of lightness about them.
 This feeling hit me before I even began to see what the forms were, or how they were painted.
 My immediate impression was that there has been a change of feeling for you, a change of expression, with these paintings.
 I wonder does this ring true for you?

 It was a very deliberate effort, one that I'd been thinking about for quite a while.
 The quality of the light in Iceland made it a perfect place to begin the experiment.
 When we were there in July 2004 it was overcast much of the time, which produced the most beautiful, diffuse light.
 It muted colors and softened edges; at times when looking out to sea I couldn't locate the horizon line.
 The large rock and lava formations looming out of fog or the sea and the changing color of the ice is wondrous.

 How do you start your process?
 Do you work from photographs, from drawings, from memory?

-I begin with remembering which are the most intense experiences and I use my photographs to refresh the sources for myself.
+I begin with remembering which are the most intense experiences, and I use my photographs to refresh the sources for myself.
 But the most important help for me is my journal, in which I write about the excitement of a particular space or light, sometimes with specific images that I continue to develop in words.
-This writing is usually fairly abstract with reference to musical compositions that have particular associations for me.
+This writing is usually fairly abstract, with references to musical compositions that have particular associations for me.